Should You Consider Earning an Associate in Psychology Online?

 Below are a few things to consider when choosing an associate degree in psychology.
 This list is not exhaustive, and you should compare schools and programs to find an associate degree in psychology that aligns with your career goals and interests.

-What Should I Expect from an Online Associate Degree in Psychology?
+What Can I Expect from an Online Associate Degree Program in Psychology?

-What Classes will I Take in an Online Associate Degree in Psychology?
+What Classes Will I Take in an Online Associate Degree Program?

-Although course offerings vary from school to school, students can expect certain classes to appear in most online associate degree curriculums.
-Foundational psychology courses like general psychology, statistics, and child psychology are standard throughout the discipline and introduce students to the history, terms, theories, and current practices in the field.
-While electives and topic course offerings tend to differ between programs, the classes listed below are typically included in an online associate degree in psychology curriculum.
+Although course offerings vary by school, certain classes appear in most online associate programs.
+Foundational psychology courses such as general psychology, statistics, and child psychology are standard throughout the discipline and introduce students to the history, terms, theories, and current practices in the field.
+While electives and topic course offerings differ between programs, most online associate programs feature the classes below.

 - A broad understanding of child psychology and development